 QuickBooks typically has low upfront costs and minimal setup time, making it attractive for early-stage and growing US businesses.
 NetSuite requires a higher initial investment due to licensing, configuration, and implementation.
 That cost reflects its broader ERP capabilities, customization, and long-term scalability.

 Yes.
 Skilled outsourced accountants know how to use NetSuite and QuickBooks properly to deliver real business value.
-They manage reconciliations, ensure accurate reporting, maintain tax compliance, and optimise system workflows.
+They manage reconciliations, ensure accurate reporting, maintain tax compliance, and optimize system workflows.
 The software is the tool; outsourced accountants unlock its full potential for informed decision-making.

 Yes.
 NetSuite integrates with QuickBooks through third-party middleware, not natively.
 Tools like Celigo, Skyvia, Integrate.io, and Zapier sync data between both systems securely.